 If they’re a risk taker and you are too, then you’ll connect on a deeper level than with an investor who is risk-adverse, concerned more about making a profit and ROI than helping you move forward, or driven by fear.
 That said, there’s nothing wrong with either personality or investment type, you just have to know what you feel comfortable with and find a good match.

-I personally, am more of a risk taker than someone who plays it safe and resonated with the investors who spoke in that vein, although I find my personal relationships are a balance of risk takers and security seekers.
+I personally, am more of a risk taker than someone who plays it safe and resonated with the investors who spoke in that vein, although I find my personal relationships are a balance of risk takers and security seekers, something confirmed in the last Motley Fool review I read.
 There is something to be said for slow and steady, fact finding and making sure everything is set up right the first time because checks and balance are necessary for success.

 What was fascinating to hear was how many companies various investors have invested in and the success rate of their investments.
 One investor shared he kept a filing cabinet of every single deck he ever received and one day counted them to discover he’d received 650 decks.
 Of those 650 companies, he’s invested in 20 which is a 2% ratio of investment according to him.